procoude/limesurvey-plugin-pushboost/README.md

 # PushBoost

-The LimeSurvey-plugin PushBoost helps you as the leader of a survey to keep up-to-date.
+The LimeSurvey-plugin PushBoost helps a survey administrator to keep up-to-date.
 You will receive an email everytime you reached a milestone concerning the number of participants.
-The plugin will let you know how many people participated in your online-survey.
-You can choose yourself how often you would like to receive such an email (e.g. every 10th participant, every 50th and so on).
+The plugin will let you know how many people participated in your survey.
+You can choose how often you want to receive an email (e.g. every 10th participant, every 50th and so on).

 ## Getting Started

-LimeSurvey is a service for online-surveys.
-The data can be stored local which allows control over the examined data.
-LimeSurvey provides a notification function where the survey leader gets an email every time a participant finished the online-survey.
+LimeSurvey is a web software for online surveys.
+The data can be stored on-premise which allows control as regards data safety and privacy requirements.
+LimeSurvey provides a notification function where the survey administrator gets an email every time a participant finished the online survey.
 PushBoost extends this function.
 It allows administrators to define and individually customize the notifications.
 The administrators can decide if they prefer receiving a notification after a defined milestone, a certain number of participants or a certain amount of time.
-By these customizations, the administrator will not get any spam but wanted notifications.
-Those notifications will be send via mail which is the most convenient way since the administrator does not have to log in to get the information.
-For the time-dependent notifications, it is first necessary for the administrator to activate the CronService on the the same web server that hosts the LimeSurvey process.
+The notifications will be send via mail which is the most convenient way since the administrator does not have to log in to get the information.
+For the time-dependent notifications, further configurations of a cron job is necessary.

 ## How to use it